A Thousand Splendid Suns: Plot

-Meanwhile, Mariam's young neighbor Laila grows up close to her schoolteacher father and is worried for her mother, who is deeply depressed following the death of her two sons fighting for the Mujahideen against the Soviets.
-Laila is close friends with Tariq, a local Pashtun boy with one leg, and romance develops between them as they grow up.
+Meanwhile, Mariam's young neighbor Laila grows up close to her schoolteacher father and worries for her is her mother, who is deeply depressed following the death of her two sons fighting for the Mujahideen against the Soviets.
+Laila is close friends with Tariq, a local Pashtun boy, and romance develops between them as they grow up.
 When Laila is fourteen, civil war breaks out in Afghanistan, and Kabul is bombarded by frequent rocket attacks.
 Tariq's family decide to leave the city and, while saying their good-byes, he and Laila have sex in a moment of passion.
 Shortly after, a rocket hits Laila’s home as they prepare to flee, killing her parents.
 She is taken in by Mariam and Rasheed, and as she recovers from her injuries, Rasheed begins courting her, to Mariam's dismay.
 A man arrives at Rasheed's home to inform Laila that Tariq and his family died in a bomb blast on their way to Pakistan.
 Realizing that she is pregnant with Tariq's child, Laila agrees to marry Rasheed, convincing Rasheed that the child is his.
 She gives birth to a daughter, whom she names Aziza.

-The childless Mariam initially treats Laila coldly, avoiding contact with her and Aziza.
-They eventually become friends, forming a close mother-daughter-like bond, and support each other in enduring Rasheed's abuse and raising Aziza.
+The childless Mariam initially treats Laila coldly, avoiding contact with her and Aziza, but they eventually become friends, forming a close mother-daughter-like bond and supporting each other in enduring Rasheed's abuse.
 They attempt to flee one day, but are caught by the local police and severely beaten and nearly starved by Rasheed as punishment.
 Meanwhile, the Taliban rise to power in Kabul and impose harsh rules on the local population, severely curtailing women's rights.
 Laila is forced to give birth to a son, Zalmai, via caesarian section without anaesthesia in a deprived women’s hospital.
 Laila and Mariam struggle with raising Zalmai, whom Rasheed dotes on and favors over Aziza.
 During a drought, Rasheed's workshop burns down, and he is forced to take other jobs, worsening his mood and abuse.
-Due to a lack of food, Rasheed forces Laila to send Aziza to an orphanage and refuses to accompany her to visit Aziza.
-Laila endures beatings from the Taliban for travelling alone to visit Aziza.
+As food supplies run low, Rasheed forces Laila to send Aziza to an orphanage and refuses to accompany her to visit, causing Laila to endure beatings from the Taliban for traveling alone.